2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Eternal Spirit

 Christ was offered through the eternal Spirit (Heb.
 9:14), which is not bound by time.
 Therefore, His redemption applies to all people throughout history, including all in the Old Testament age.
+In fact, He was slain from the foundation of the world (Rev. 13:8).

 ### Spirit of Grace

 The Spirit is of grace (Heb.
 10:29) which is God dispensed into man to be his enjoyment.
 As partakers of the Holy Spirit (Heb.
 6:4), man receives grace through the Spirit of grace.

+### Spirit of Glory

+1 Peter 4:13-14 mentions the Spirit of glory and of God which rests upon suffering believers.
+This is the Spirit which operated on Stephen which caused his face to be like that of an angel (Acts 6:15).